Hi, I'm Dani - wildlife biologist, environmentalist and nature photographer.

 MY CV IN 6 SENTENCES

 I am currently working towards a PhD in conservation biology at The University of Queensland.
-My research focuses on acoustic monitoring of endangered black-cockatoos (you can follow my project on Facebook).
+My research focuses on animal behaviour and bioacoustic monitoring, specifically relating endangered black-cockatoos (you can follow my project on Facebook).
 When I'm not doing that, I'm working as a fisheries scientist.
 I have an honours degree in marine science and a master’s degree in conservation biology.
-I am a professional member of Society for Conservation Biology, the Australian Science Communicators, and the Australian Citizen Science Association.
+Before making the switch to birds for my PhD (I love variety!
+And challenges!), I spent the past decade or so working on marine animals, mostly fish (including research on sharks and stingrays).
 You can find more about my professional life over at LinkedIn.